Why explore the Moon?

 – Robert Anson Heinlein

-I love what I do.
-Sometimes I feel a bit guilty that I undulge in something that most people don’t feel affects them directly, immediately.
+I enjoy what I do.
+Sometimes I feel guilty about researching something most people don’t find affects them directly or immediately.

 But then I remember – I want to know how all of this got here, how we got here.
 It’s completely selfish.
 I’m ok with that.

-Read about evolutionary linguistics, music theory.
+Read about something new — linguistics, music theory, behavioral economics, entomology, dendrology, whatever.
 Have a conversation with someone you normally wouldn’t.
+Branch out.

-Volunteer your time to something that matters to you.
+Volunteer your time or donate to a cause that matters to you.

 Don’t be an insect.